-The License Agreement does not resolve the Interference Proceeding or the Opposition Proceeding.
-The Company and Biogen intend to permit the PTAB and the Federal Circuit, as applicable, and the EPO, and the Technical Board of Appeal and the Enlarged Board of Appeal, as applicable, to make final determinations in the proceedings before them.
-If the Company is successful in the Interference Proceeding and/or the Opposition Proceeding, as further explained below, it will be eligible to receive royalties starting as early as 2021 based on Biogen's net sales of DMF-containing products indicated for treating MS as defined in the License Agreement, provided that other conditions of the License Agreement are satisfied within the time period set forth in the License Agreement.
+The License Agreement did not resolve the Interference Proceeding or the Opposition Proceeding.
+The Company and Biogen entered into the License Agreement with the intention to permit the PTAB and the Federal Circuit, as applicable, and the EPO, and the Technical Board of Appeal and the Enlarged Board of Appeal, as applicable, to make final determinations in the proceedings before them.